-Resolving disputes in the courtroom can be costly, damaging, and on display for the entire world to see.
-Most often both parties leave court feeling dissatisfied by the judge's decision.
+Here are the benefits of mediation in resolving disputes without fighting it out in court.
+Resolving disputes in the courtroom can be costly, damaging, and on public display.
+People often leave court feeling dissatisfied with the process and outcome.
 There are ways to resolve disputes outside the courtroom.
 One of those ways is called Mediation.

 PRESERVING RELATIONSHIPS AND SAVING MONEY WHILE RESOLVING CONFLICT

 All of us have been involved in some sort of conflict throughout our life.
 Conflict is normal and almost inevitable because everyone has their own ideas, opinions, and beliefs.
 If we all thought and believed the same things then life would be pretty boring.

 As a child, conflict often arises in interactions with parents, siblings, and friends.
 As an adult, conflict often arises in interactions with spouses, friends, neighbors, coworkers, parents and siblings.
 How has conflict been handled?
 Was it handled with negotiations or compromise?
 Perhaps it wasn’t resolved at all because conflict is uncomfortable and people often avoid it.
 As adults, conflict often escalates to the point of taking the issue to court – actually suing a someone because we believe that suing is the only way to resolve the issue.
 This article touches on mediation as a way to handle disputes outside of the courtroom.

 Mediation is a form of alternative dispute resolution.
 Any resolution path outside the court system is considered “alternative”.
 Mediation is a facilitated negotiation which means that there is a neutral, unbiased third party (the mediator).
 The mediator has received specialized training to help people resolve their differences.
 A mediator is ANY third party neutral that has received this training.
 The mediator’s sole objective is to help the parties reach an agreement.